Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Because it earns 2% cash back, it offers a better earning rate than the PNC Points card.

-The Discover It card recently announced double cash back for the 1st card year for new members.
+The Discover it Cash Back card recently announced double cash back for the 1st card year for new members.
 You’ll have the opportunity to earn up to 10% cash back.
 And currently you earn $50 after your 1st purchase.

 When you consider the double cash back and quarterly 5% bonus categories, it comes out way ahead of the PNC Points card.
 Especially the 1st year.